 Updated November 2019

-Whistler dining reservations are hard to come by in the height of the beautiful, but busy, winter ski season.
-However, there are several restaurants in Whistler that don’t require reservations so I thought I’d share my five fave here.
+Whistler restaurant reservations are hard to come by in the height of the beautiful, but busy, winter ski season.
+However, there are several eateries that don’t require reservations so I thought I’d share my five fave here.
 If you’re looking for Whistler’s best breakfast, apres, or dinner spot, read on!

 Bar Oso, nominated as one of Canada’s ‘Best New Restaurants’ in 2016, offers Spanish inspired tapas and small plates utilizing local BC ingredients.
 Be sure to check out their handcrafted cocktails like the feature Gin + Tonics, or my favourite, the signature Oso Sour made with bacon infused bourbon, maple syrup, chartreuse, and garnished with maple candied bacon.
 Dee-lish!
 Bar Oso does not take reservations but you can stop by the host stand and if there’s not a table available, they’ll put your name on a list and text you when one becomes available.